 Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.

-Maybe I should move to another school… Or another city… or both… But, what if it is not the right timing, what if I’m unable to adapt… What if I can’t find new friends and lose the old ones in the process…
+Maybe I should move to another school… Or another city… But, what if it’s not the right timing?
+What if I’m unable to adapt?
+What if I can’t find new friends and lose the old ones in the process?

 The fourteen-year-old me seemed to be doing well at school.
 I was surrounded by genuine friends, getting decent grades, supported by trusting parents.
 I seemed comfortable.
 Except I wasn’t.
-I wanted to change the flow of my life and break my routines.
-I sought for life surprises.
+I sought for life surprises, for the real taste of life.

-There were so many “what-ifs” in my head, and I didn’t know how to tell my parents about my thought of moving.
+There were so many “what-ifs” in my head, and I didn’t know how to tell my parents about my thought of moving out.

-And then one Sunday lunch time after church, I asked my dad while chewing my siumai dimsum, “What do you think of me moving to Taruna Nusantara (Youth of the Nation)?”
+One Sunday, I asked my dad, while chewing my siumai dimsum, “What do you think of me moving to Taruna Nusantara (Youth of the Nation)?”

 My parents frowned, and there was a pregnant pause.
 I explained to them that it is a military school located in Central Java.
 “Why?
-Santa Ursula is already one of the best schools in Indonesia,” they instantly opposed my idea.
+Santa Ursula is already one of the best schools in Indonesia.”
+They instantly opposed my idea.

-I want a change.
-I need a change.
+I wanted a change.
+I needed a change.
 So, I pushed through.
 I asked my parents to visit the school first.
-Watching me hold my stance for the first time, my parents agreed to let me go.
+Watching me hold my stance for the first time, my parents agreed.

-Off to Magelang, I went.
-Taruna Nusantara was eerily astonishing.
-I admire the students there who lined up very neatly during the ceremony.
-How they have a very strict schedule but were still able to put a smile on their face.
-How they've gone through the rigorous academic curriculum and strenuous physical training and created a strong bond.
-I wanted to be part of it because I believe that it would give me the real taste of life, cutting the line of dependency from my parents and learn to stand on my own feet.
+Off to Magelang I went.
+Taruna Nusantara was astonishing.
+I admired the students there who lined up very neatly during the ceremony.
+They had a very strict schedule but were still able to put a smile on their face.
+How they'd gone through the rigorous academic curriculum and strenuous physical training and created a strong bond.
+I wanted to be part of it because I believe that it would give me the real taste of life, helping me cut the line of dependency from my parents and teaching me to stand on my own feet.
 I was even more determined to enter this school.

 So, I took the entrance test.
-I had to take note that I was a minority.
-The fact that I was the very few Chinese who applied made some of my family relatives opposed my decision, including my grandmother.
-But that didn't break my spirit, a popular saying from Germany Kent lingers in my mind “At the very moment when people underestimate you is when you can make a breakthrough.”
+I had to take note that as a Chinese, I was a minority.
+This made some of my relatives oppose my decision.
+But that didn't break my spirit.
+A popular saying from Germany Kent lingered in my mind: “At the very moment when people underestimate you is when you can make a breakthrough.”

-My hard work didn't betray me but instead, my fate took me to another path.
-I did not make it into the school.
-It would be a lie if I said I wasn't sad when I heard the news.
-I was devastated but I felt alive.
-Looking back, I am grateful to have made the attempt.
+However, fate took me down another path.
+I didn’t make it into the school.
+It would be a lie if I say I wasn't sad when I heard the news.
+I was devastated, but I felt alive.
+Looking back, I am grateful to have attempted.
 It was the first, but perhaps one of the biggest changes in my life.
 One where I learned how to take risks and break out of my comfort zone.
 One that made me excited and anxious at the same time.
-I realized, however, that it was just the surface of a deep iceberg called life.
+I realized, however, that it was just the tip of a deep iceberg called life.